NotNoelChannel/termux-desktop/README.md

 ### Additional Tools

 You can install additional tools for termux, to make it visually look good.
-1. [Oh my zsh](https://github.com/adi1090x/termux-omz), Setup zsh with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework.
+1. [Oh my zsh](https://github.com/adi1090x/termux-omz), set up zsh with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework.
 (Already Added in this setup)
 2. [Termux style](https://github.com/adi1090x/termux-style), Change color and fonts in termux.

 ### FYI

-- If you face any problem or get any error, you can create an issue & i'll try to help.
+- If you face any problem or get any error, you can create an issue & I'll try to help.
 - Edit `~/.local/bin/email` and put your Email ID and Password (Use an App password) to show unread mails on polybar.
 - You may need to edit some config files accoring to your need (`~/.mutt/muttrc`, `~/.gitconfig`)
-- Don't Email or DM me to ask how to hack, I ain't a Hacker.
 - Have Fun, Share this repository with your friends.